sav-che/TL-2/Authors/Pinto da Silva, Antonio Rodrigo {std. Pinto da Silva}.md

-> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/item/103624#page/283/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/page/33189740) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pinto da Silva, Antonio Rodrigo (1912-x), Portugese agronomic engineer and botanist; at the Estação agronómica nacional, scientific officer from 1937 (at Bélem-Lisboa 1937-1941, Sacavém 1942-1964, at Oeiras 1964-x), lately as investigador-coordenador; member (and chairman) of the Special Committee for Pteridophytes and Phanerogams, later Committee for Spermatophyta 1950-1969). (*Pinto da Silva*).
+Pinto da Silva, Antonio Rodrigo (1912-x), Portugese agronomic engineer and botanist; at the Estação agronómica nacional, scientific officer from 1937 (at Bélem-Lisboa 1937-1941, Sacavém 1942-1964, at Oeiras 1964-x), lately as investigador-coordenador; member (and chairman) of the Special Committee for Pteridophytes and Phanerogams, later Committee for Spermatophyta 1950-1969).
+**Abbreviated name**: *Pinto da Silva*

 #### Herbarium and types